Japanese destroyer Sagiri

-Sagiri (狭霧, "Haze") was the sixteenth of twenty-four Fubuki-class destroyers, built for the Imperial Japanese Navy following World War I. When introduced into service, these ships were the most powerful destroyers in the world.
+Sagiri (狭霧, "Haze") was the sixteenth of twenty-four Fubuki-class destroyers, built for the Imperial Japanese Navy following World War I.

 History

 Construction of the advanced Fubuki-class destroyers was authorized as part of the Imperial Japanese Navy's expansion program from fiscal 1923, intended to give Japan a qualitative edge with the world's most modern ships.
 The Fubuki class had performance that was a huge leap over previous destroyer designs, so much so that they were designated Special Type destroyers (特型, Tokugata).
 The large size, powerful engines, high speed, large radius of action and unprecedented armament gave these destroyers the firepower similar to many light cruisers in other navies.
 Sagiri, built at the Uraga Dock Company was the sixth in an improved series, which incorporated a modified gun turret which could elevate her main battery of Type 3 127 mm 50 caliber naval guns to 75° as opposed to the original 40°, thus permitting the guns to be used as dual purpose guns against aircraft.
 Sagiri was laid down on 28 March 1929, launched on 23 December 1929 and commissioned on 31 January 1930.
 Originally assigned hull designation "Destroyer No. 50", she was commissioned as Sagiri.

 The 4th Fleet Incident occurred only a year after her commissioning, and Sagiri was quickly taken back to the shipyards for strengthening of her hull.